Staff, Members, Police Officers and Volunteers

 West Yorkshire Police process personal information relating to staff and volunteers on our behalf; to provide HR services, to pay people and to undertake vetting checks.
 Where vetting is carried out on volunteers or staff who are engaged by other organisations then the result of the vetting check may be shared with that organisation.

-As part of the work which needs to be done prior to elections for a West Yorkshire Mayor information, including a limited amount of employee data, needs to be shared with the West Yorkshire Combined Authority and contractors whom they have appointed to undertake the due diligence work required before any transfer responsibilities, assets and liabilities to the new Mayoral Office and the Combined Authority.
+As part of the work which needs to be done prior to elections for a West Yorkshire Mayor in May 2021 information including a limited amount of employee data needs to be shared with the West Yorkshire Combined Authority and contractors whom they have appointed to undertake the due diligence work, and with the People Directorate at West Yorkshire Police for those colleagues not in scope and who are likely to transfer to West Yorkshire Police.
+Data is sharing of employee data is required before any transfer responsibilities, assets and liabilities to the new Mayoral Office and the Combined Authority or West Yorkshire Police as necessary.

 With your permission, we may share your information with health care providers and advisers and insurance companies.